 If you have many books in your bedroom, you might wonder where you can put them without ruining good feng shui.
 Can you put them on a shelf or should they be kept in a closed place?

-Answer: Very good question!
-First, let's define what bad feng shui is.
-In simple terms, bad feng shui is a quality of energy that creates negative vibrations, feeling, and emotions.
-It can be created by a variety of both visible and invisible factors--from a very cluttered bedroom to an unskillfully designed floor plan.
-Living in a space with bad feng shui energy will inevitably make one feel irritable, unhappy or even depressed.
+First, you need to know what bad feng shui is.
+In simple terms, bad feng shui is a quality of energy that creates negative vibrations, feelings, and emotions.
+It can be created by a variety of both visible and invisible factors—from a very cluttered bedroom to an unskillfully designed floor plan.
+Living in a space with bad feng shui energy will inevitably make one feel irritable, unhappy, or even depressed.
 So, this, in a nutshell, is what bad feng shui energy is.

 Now, knowing the essence of bad feng shui, would you consider many books in the bedroom to be bad feng shui?
 No, most certainly not!
-However, between bad feng shui and really good feng shui there are many gradations; let's call them "not-so-good" feng shui.
+However, between bad feng shui and really good feng shui there are many gradations; consider them "not-so-good" feng shui.

 The Room's Purpose

-When trying to define if any item is good or bad feng shui for any given space--be it your bedroom or your office--first establish the main use of that space.
-This might sound silly, but if you really look into it, you might be surprised how many different uses can be intended for the same space!
+When trying to define if any item is good or bad feng shui for any given space—be it your bedroom or your office—first establish the main use of that space.
+This might sound silly, but if you look into it, you might be surprised how many different uses can be intended for the same space.

 Speaking of the bedroom, it is unquestionable that a good feng shui bedroom has sleep, sexual healing, and relaxation as the main energies to be cultivated and nourished there.